ABA Therapy Programs

 This program aims to provide opportunities to teach the skills necessary for success and transition into an educational setting.
 We strive to work collaboratively with all the child’s service providers to promote the best outcome.

 Children will learn to focus in a group environment and attend for longer periods of time.
 They will experience opportunities to foster the use of their language in a social context.
-Some children may be eligible to participate in our Direct Instruction groups, and later our Social Skills Readiness Group to put them on the pathway for school success.
+Some children may be eligible to participate in our Beginning, Intermediate, and Advanced School Prep groups to put them on the pathway for school success.

 The goal of any good ABA program is to provide opportunities to help the children generalize skills to the natural environment.
 Our mock classroom is made for just this purpose.
 Parents continue to play a vital role and parent participation is required.
 ABA parent training in this program ensures that the skills carry over from the clinic and into other areas of the child’s life.
 We also work collaboratively with school personnel, when possible, to create a customized therapeutic experience that will bridge the gap from clinic to school.